Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - to add a star count condition, add it with parentheses e.g. (10) or (128)
 - to add a level id/label condition, add it with square brackets e.g. [9] or [C1]

 - for key and star count splits, there are 4 options for split timing.
-The default is level change.
+Level change is the default for golds accuracy but there's also xcam, grab, and classic.
-	There's also xcam, grab, and classic.
+-
 - classic is the aglab autosplitter behavior.
-It will split on a level change or after Mario is actionable after the save prompt of a "no-exit" star/key.
-It's also useful for stars that warp you back to the same level.
+It will split after fadeout or after Mario is actionable after the save prompt for a nonstop star/key.
+This is most useful for stars that warp you back to the same level.
 - to specify which split option you want, you can add -x or -xcam for xcam, -g or -grab for grab, -c or -classic for classic